Toner (skin care): History and development

-Types of toners
+Types

 Skin bracers or fresheners

-These are the mildest form of toners; they contain water and a humectant such as glycerine, and little if any alcohol (0–10%).
+These are the mildest form of toners; they contain water and a humectant such as glycerin, and little if any alcohol (0–10%).
 Humectants help to keep the moisture in the upper layers of the epidermis by preventing it from evaporating.
 A popular example of this is rosewater.

 These toners are the gentlest to the skin, and are most suitable for use on dry, dehydrated, sensitive and normal skins.
 It may give a burning sensation to sensitive skin.

 Skin tonics

 These are slightly stronger and contain a small quantity of alcohol (up to 20%), water and a humectant ingredient.
 Orange flower water is an example of a skin tonic.
 Skin tonics are suitable for use on normal, combination, and oily skin.